Online Resource Allocation with Average Budget Constraints: Logarithmic Regret within Discrete Cost Distributions

 \begin{proposition} There exists some $\cD$ such that

 Moreover, there exists some $\cD$ such that

 \end{proposition}

-We present only a succinct sketch of the proof idea here, with the comprehensive details reserved for Appendix.
-We construct two instances separately for \eqref{eq:canonical-sqrt} and \eqref{eq:canonical-linear}.
-In the first instance, the $\DLP$ solution is \textit{degenerate}, while in the second instance the $\DLP$ solution is \textit{non-degenerate}.
-In both cases, any of the heuristics is reduced to the greedy policy that always accepts the arrival whenever the budget is able to cover the cost.
-The core proof idea is that the greedy policy incurs a non-negligible probability of dropping below a constant level at $t\in[T/4, T/2)$.
-In the first instance, the probability is $\Omega(1/\sqrt{t})$; in the second instance, the probability is $\Omega(1)$.
-However, whenever the budget drops below the constant level, we show that with a probability of $\Omega(1)$ the decision to accept the arrival at time $t$ is ``wrong'' (the precise meaning will be clear in Section \ref{ssec:analysis}).
-Summing over $t$ leads to the results.

-Proposition \ref{prop:canonical-bad} highlights the limitations of policies that directly utilize the solution of $\DLP$ in scenarios involving random replenishment, even when the resolving technique is employed.
+The proof of Proposition \ref{prop:canonical-bad} is reserved for Appendix \ref{appendix:proof_general}.
+Proposition \ref{prop:canonical-bad} highlights the limitations of policies that directly utilize the solution of $\DLP$ in scenarios involving exogenous replenishment, even when the re-solving technique is employed.
 The core issue stems from the \textit{optimistic} consideration of future replenishment, leading the policies to \textit{over accept} arrivals even when the current budget level is relatively low.
-This observation underscores the necessity of implementing a \textit{buffer} mechanism to preemptively mitigate such occurrences, ensuring that the allocation strategy does not radically accept too many arrivals in anticipation of potential replenishment.
+This observation underscores the necessity of implementing a \textit{safety buffer} mechanism to preemptively mitigate such occurrences, ensuring that the allocation strategy does not radically accept too many arrivals in anticipation of potential replenishment.